agentstr/agentstr-demo/README.md

 - Ensure Nostr relays are accessible and reliable.
 - Payment-related operations require a valid NWC connection string.
 - The `nostr_rag.py` server requires the agentstr-sdk package and its dependencies.
-- The `mcp_agent_api.py` script requires an Anthropic API key for the Claude model.
+- The `mcp_agent_api.py` script requires an LLM API Key and base url.

 ## 📄 License